Struggling to get interviews?

 In some instances, Situation and Task can be categorized together.

-By providing detailed insight into your previous job duties and turning them into practical examples, you give the hiring manager a clear picture of your accomplishments.
+By providing detailed insight into your previous job duties and turning them into practical examples, you give the employer a clear picture of your accomplishments.

 @resumegenius “Tell me about a time you worked well under pressure.”
 Behavioral interview question using the STAR method #starmethod #interviewtips #jobinterviewtips #careertips #gettingajob #behavioralinterview ♬ Monkeys Spinning Monkeys – Kevin MacLeod & Kevin The Monkey